-You may also wish for the person to be brought to Full Circle Funerals for cleaning and dressing, and then be returned to your home prior to the funeral service.
-Whatever you choose, we suggest you do contact us and we can provide support as you may need it.
+You may also wish for the person to be brought to Full Circle Funerals for washing and dressing, and then be returned to your home prior to the funeral service.
+Whatever you choose, please contact us so we can provide support as and when you may need it.

 You may wish for the person who has died to be dressed in their own clothing, in comfortable clothes, full suit or their favourite outfit.

 We believe it is important you know that you can be involved in washing and dressing the person that has died if it is what you want.
-Some people find this meaningful, especially if they were providing personal care for the person towards the end of their lives.
+Some people find this meaningful, especially if they were providing personal care for the person towards the end of their life.

-We also understand that there are some cultures where specific rituals must be honoured (maybe by specific members of the community or by a specific gender).
+We understand that there are some cultures where specific rituals must be honoured (maybe by specific members of the community or by a specific gender).
 Full Circle Funerals will facilitate, where possible, any cultural needs where they are made known.

 There are a number of actions that can be taken to change the way a person looks after they have died.
 These range from applying make-up or positioning someone a certain way, to more invasive procedures such as embalming.
 We will not assume that you want us to intervene in any way, but will discuss the options available with you so that you can make a decision which is right for you and the person that has died.

 If you, or family and friends, would like to spend time with the person we have private and peaceful visiting rooms where this is possible.
 If you would like a member of the Full Circle staff team to stay with you for support, this is something we are happy to do and you will not be rushed when visiting the person that has died.

-If you choose to spend time with the person that has died and would like to have a few personal effects in the viewing room or some music playing, please let us know and we will organise this for you.
+If you choose to spend time with the person that has died and would like to have a few personal effects in the visiting room or some music playing, please let us know and we will organise this for you.